giga-sec/gigaSec-Tech-Notes/3. Notes/How I take note.md

 With this, it seems like a long hectic note taking method but here is where [Progressive Summarization](https://fortelabs.co/blog/series/ps/) comes into play.
 Basically the whole idea of it is to only modify each note by chance.
 Meaning if I haven't touched the note for so long, then I don't need to do anything at all.
 It can be safely ignored no matter if the status of note is `#fleeting`.
 Doesn't matter, the note will stay intact in my system.

+`#myquestion `
+- Exactly, that's it.
+My questions or confusion about a topic.
+- I usually don't answer them